How To Conduct an Annual Small Business Review as a Nurse Entrepreneur

 2. Did you explore any new revenue streams or opportunities to grow your business?

 3. How much did your income fluctuate from month to month?
-Do you understand how you can stabilize your monthly income?
+Do you know the levers to pull to stabilize your monthly income?

 Your Expenses